lucasoares/tibia-calcs/CONTRIBUTING.md

 $ git push origin changes-layout-3
 ```

-* Do a new pull request from your "changes-layout-3" branch to tibia-calcs "master".
+* Do a new pull request from your "changes-layout-3" branch to tibia-calcs "main".

 #### How to implement changes suggested on a pull request